 If you’re really going to form the habit of writing for you company’s blog on a consistent basis, you need to make it as enjoyable a process as possible.

 If that means writing in the early morning hours before your brain gets all cluttered with the business of the day, so be it.
-If you’re more creative and able to write at night when you’ve gotten all your ‘real work’ done, cool.
+If you’re more creative and able to write at night when you’ve got all your ‘real work’ done, cool.

 But you have to schedule the time and place that works best for you.

-One of the best pieces of advice I ever received was to spend 30 minutes before bed blocking out an article idea.
+One of the best pieces of advice I ever received was to spend 30 minutes before bed-blocking out an article idea.
 The goal was not to write an article but just to get some ideas on the page.
 Then as I slept the ideas would work away in my subconscious and when I awoke, I would suddenly have clarity on what I wanted to say and how I wanted to say it.
 Try it.
 It works.

 6. Consider Engaging a Professional

-If after reading this, you find yourself taking a deep breath and wishing someone else could step in and develop and execute and effective content marketing strategy, may I shamelessly plug our organization, Sanctuary Marketing Group.
+If after reading this, you find yourself taking a deep breath and wishing someone else could step in and develop and execute an effective content marketing strategy, may I shamelessly plug our organization, Sanctuary Marketing Group.